How to Save Money on Travel

 Travel on weekdays or Sundays

 Many travelers people book flights and check into hotels on Thursdays or Fridays.
 Instead, plan to travel earlier in the week when fewer people are on the move.
-Something to note is that hotel rates can be lower on Sundays because most guests are checking out that day.
+Another thing to try is staying on a Sunday.
+Rates can be lower on Sundays because most guests are checking out that day.

 Opt for off-season travel

 If you travel during the off-season, flights, accommodations, and rental cars will be less expensive, the crowds will be thinner and lines will be shorter.
-Avoid holidays like Thanksgiving and Christmas and other popular times, like Spring Break.
+Avoid holidays like Thanksgiving and Christmas – unless you are traveling ON the holiday, which I’ve seen can have favorable pricing – and other popular times, like Spring Break.
 It’s also good practice to find out what’s going on at your destination.
 Fabulous weather, festivals, and local-specific holidays can drive up rates.
 I find Googling “best times to travel to [destination]” is a great way to get a sense of peak and off-peak times at a particular location.

 Book early

-No matter where you’re going, booking transportation, accommodations, and flights well in advance can help you get the best rates.
-As inventory gets lower, prices climb higher.
+No matter where you’re going, booking transportation, accommodations, and flights in advance can help you get the best rates.
+As inventory decreases, prices climb.
 Note: the exception to this is that sometimes you can find last-minute deals, as airlines and hotels try to fill open spots.

 Keep in mind that seasonality makes a difference.
 On average, the best time to book domestic flights is between two to three months in advance, and fares to Mexico and the Caribbean are generally lowest around two months in advance.
 If you’re heading to Europe, however, you can book as far out as six months in advance.
-Use Hopper (this link gets you $10 off any trip!) or Google Flights to receive price change notifications for flights you have your eye on.
+Use Google Flights to receive price change notifications for flights you have your eye on.
+I also like travel aggregators, like Expedia and Orbitz for conducting research and booking travel.
+Both have loyalty programs that allow you to earn points that can be applied to future trips, and, with a coupon site you can often find cash back offers in the 4-6.5 percent range.

 Consider vacation rental properties over hotels

-If you book a house or apartment via Airbnb, VRBO, or another vacation rental service, you’ll often get more space, at a better price.
+If you book a house or apartment via Airbnb, VRBO, or another vacation rental service, you’ll often get more space at a better price.
 Not to mention, staying in a home or apartment space can give you more of an authentic, local experience.
-Houses and apartments are also more likely to have a kitchen set up so you can use the above tip!
+Houses and apartments are also more likely to have a kitchen set up so you eat some meals in, rather than eating out every meal.

 If you plan to rent a car, inquire about parking.
 The property may come with free parking which is a big bonus if you plan to rent a car.